inet-framework/inet/showcases/tsn/cutthroughswitching/doc/index.rst

 Goals
 -----

-This showcase demonstrates cut-through switching, and compares it to store-and-forward switching in terms of delay.

-Cut-through switching, also called cut-through forwarding is a method for packet switching systems, wherein the switch starts forwarding a frame (or packet) before the whole frame has been received, normally as soon as the destination address and outgoing interface is determined (from Wikipedia).

-Cut-through switching may reduce the switching delay of Ethernet frames, as opposed to store-and-forward switching, in which the whole frame is received and then forwarded.
+Cut-through switching is a method used in packet switching systems, such as Ethernet switches, to forward frames or packets through the network.
+It involves starting the forwarding process before the entire frame has been received, typically as soon as the destination address and outgoing interface are determined.
+This is in contrast to store-and-forward switching, which waits until the entire frame has been received before forwarding it.
+One advantage of cut-through switching is that it may reduce the switching delay of Ethernet frames, since the switch can begin forwarding the frame as soon as it has enough information to do so.
+However, cut-through switching also has some potential disadvantages, such as a higher error rate compared to store-and-forward switching, since it does not check the entire frame for errors before forwarding it.
+In this showcase, we will demonstrate cut-through switching and compare it to store-and-forward switching in terms of delay.

 | INET version: ``4.3``
 | Source files location: `inet/showcases/tsn/cutthroughswitching <https://github.com/inet-framework/inet/tree/master/showcases/tsn/cutthroughswitching>`__